-I joined the OU as an AL on S104 and gradually took on more modules over the years across levels.
-I’ve been a staff tutor in Life Health and Chemical Science since April 2017 and look after ALs on SDK100, S294, SK299, SDK228 and SXL390.
-I am also module strand chair for SXL390, and deputy chair for S295.
-I have a close working relationship with the Science SST in my role as Level 1 Science SST faculty sub-team lead where I act as a link between the Student Support Team and the faculty (including ALs!) on level 1 module issues.
+I joined the OU in 2009 as an Associate Lecturer (AL) on S104, Exploring Science and since have tutored students on a range of undergraduate science modules at all levels.
+I’ve been a Staff Tutor in the school of Life Health and Chemical Sciences since April 2017 and manage ALs on SDK100, S294, SK299, SDK228 and SXL390.
+I am also module strand chair for SXL390, Researching Biology and Health Science, and deputy chair for S295, The Biology of Survival.
+I have a close working relationship with the Science Student Support Team (SST) in my role as Level 1 Science SST faculty sub-team lead where I act as a link between the SST and the faculty on level 1 module issues.

 In addition to teaching on Open University modules our academics are engaged in ground breaking research that benefits individuals and society.